bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 - `client_name` (string, optional): human-readable name of the client
 - `client_uri` (string, optional): not to be confused with `client_id`, this is a homepage URL for the client.
 If provided, the `client_uri` must have the same hostname as `client_id`.
 - `logo_uri` (string, optional): HTTP URL to client logo
-- `tos_uri` (string, optional): HTTP URL to human-readable terms of service (”ToS”) for the client
+- `tos_uri` (string, optional): HTTP URL to human-readable terms of service ("ToS") for the client
 - `policy_uri` (string, optional): HTTP URL to human-readable privacy policy for the client

-Here is an example Browser App client metadata file, that would need to be hosted at https://app.example.com/oauth/client-metadata.json (served with Content-Type `application/json` and not using HTTP redirects):
+Here is an example Browser App client metadata file, that would need to be hosted at https://app.example.com/oauth/client-metadata.json (served with Content-Type `application/json` and HTTP status 200, no redirects):

 ```
 {